JingSiang2306/FFC-Staff-Detection/README.md

 | `--person-show` | Off |
 | `--csv-output` | Same path as `--output`, with a `.csv` extension |

-These are the uploaded script's defaults, not proof of the command-line overrides used in a particular video.
-Earlier `--tag-conf 0.7` trials are historical experiments, not the current default.
-Tracker association thresholds and buffer duration are configured separately in the YAML.

 List all options:

 ```powershell